 The changing leaves, crisp fall air, apple orchards and pumpkin fields are a feast for the running senses.
-With that in mind, here’s the Great Runs fall running guide: what makes for a classic fall run, when and where to find it, and a sampling of some favorite fall routes.
-For some favorite fall routes, start with our FALL RUNNING HUB.
+With that in mind, here’s the Great Runs fall running guide: what makes for a classic fall run, when and where to find it, and our FALL RUNNING HUB of best fall running routes and trails

 The classic fall foliage routes are in areas that feature the types of trees that exhibit the most spectacular colors.
 That’s why New England and southern Canada are so popular in the fall, with their gorgeous sugar maple trees.
 One tip: Maine is overrated in fall, because of the prevalence of pine trees, while interior Connecticut is an often overlooked ‘destination’ for fall foliage.
 Other favorite spots for fall foliage running are the Berkshires in Massachusetts, New York’s Hudson Valley, the Upper Peninsula of Michigan, Minneapolis/St.-Paul and Duluth in Minnesota.
 Further south, the trees in the Great Smoky Mountains, along the Blue Ridge Parkway, and cities such as Richmond, Charlottesville, Asheville, and the Piedmont Triad in North Carolina are especially pretty in autumn.
 In the Rockies, it’s magnificent to see the aspens and oaks changing leaves (where peak season ranges from mid-September to mid-October from north to south).

-A selection of some favorite routes in major eastern cities to enjoy the colors.
-Peak foliage ranges from early October in Montreal to mid-November in the mid-Atlantic.
+A selection of our favorite fall foliage running routes in major eastern cities.
+Note we have running guides for each of these cities.
+Peak foliage ranges from early October in the north mid-November in the mid-Atlantic.
 For a more complete list, see our Fall Foliage Highlights category.

 Montreal.
 The Olmsted-designed Mount Royal, accessible from downtown.